endotrizine/MPHelper/tos.md

 1. Introduction

-By using the FamilyHelper Cars bot, you agree to be bound by these terms of use, the Discord terms of use, all applicable laws and regulations, and agree that you are solely responsible for compliance with local laws and regulations.
+By using the FamilyHelper MP bot, you agree to be bound by these terms of use, the Discord terms of use, all applicable laws and regulations, and agree that you are solely responsible for compliance with local laws and regulations.
 If you do not agree to any of these terms, you are prohibited from using this site and related resources.
 The materials contained on this site are protected by applicable copyright and trademark laws.

 2. Terms of Use Agreement